 - Not being eligible to receive professional credentials and licenses.

 Schedule a Consultation with a Virginia Juvenile Crimes Lawyer

-For more information on your rights and potential defense tactics in a juvenile criminal case, please contact Leary Porter Law, P.C. to speak with a member of our team.
+For more information on your rights and potential defense tactics in a juvenile criminal case, please contact Leary Law, P.C. to speak with a member of our team.
 We can set up a consultation at our offices in Manassas or Fairfax, VA to review your circumstances and determine the best strategy to fight the charges.